 Where the council undertakes works or measures for the purposes of giving effect to the requirements of a request for work or a legal direction it shall recover the costs incurred from the occupier pursuant to Sections 128 and 129 of the Biosecurity Act and may register the debt as a charge against the certificate of title for the land.
+Refer to section 3.8 for the fee structure covering notice of directions.

-2.6.6 Recovery of Costs for Marine Biosecurity Activities
+2.6.6 Recovery of costs for Marine Biosecurity Activities

 Council has an ongoing programme of marine biosecurity inspection, monitoring and response work, that is undertaken for the purposes of implementing its pest management strategies and plans.
 (Some)cost recovery is sought for these marine biosecurity activities as provided for by Section 135 of the Biosecurity Act 1993.
-Cost recovery is set as an annual charge, specified as a 'Marine Biosecurity Fee' and is applied to all moorings, marina berths, boat sheds, and ports as set out in Section 3.5.6 of this user fees and charges schedule.
+Cost recovery is set as an annual charge, specified as a 'Marine Biosecurity Fee' and is applied to all moorings, marina berths, boat sheds, and ports as set out in Section 3.5.5 of this user fees and charges schedule.
 The charge applies whether inspection, monitoring and/or response is carried out on that individual structure or not.